Normation/rudder-api-doc/src/api_v2/rules.md

     @apiVersion 2.0.0
     @apiName ruleDetails
     @apiGroup Rules
-    @apiDescription Get details for one rule by specifying its ID in the URL
+    @apiDescription Get details for one Rule by specifying its ID in the URL

     @apiUse ruleId